AriFordsham/GHCWiki/performance/compiler.md

 * #13253.
 Fixed by !3497 (StrictArg)
 * #10421.
 Fixed by !3497 (StrictArg)
 * #15630.
 Fixed, I think, by the ufKeenessFactor fix.
-Regression test added !3509
+Regression test added !3509.
+See [this comment](https://gitlab.haskell.org/ghc/ghc/issues/15488#note_160687) for an analysis of what is happening.
 * #17516.
 Fixed (apparently by accident) by #17901/!2843.
 Regression test added !3519
 * #18140.
 Fixed by !3497 (StrictArg)
 * #18282.
 Fixed by !3426, which includes a regression test.